m-z-b/class_list/README.md

 When analyzing an unfamiliar project, it can be useful to have a class hierarchy to hand.

-Classlist scans a set of Ruby files and prints out any classes declared with their hierarchy.
+Classlist is a command line gem which scans a set of Ruby files and prints out any classes declared along with their hierarchy.

 Note.
 This is a quick and dirty syntactic scan which does NOT take account of any module declarations or nested classes.